-Have any questions about your trip?
-We want your volunteering experience to be as simple as possible, so we’ve put together a set of questions and answers that we think you might be interested in.
-For ease of use these questions have been grouped into four categories:
+Have any questions about your upcoming volunteering adventure?
+We want your time with us to be as enjoyable as possible, so we’ve put together a set of Q&A's that will hopefully help you out before you go!

 - General questions about travelling with i-to-i